 While we're discussing nether-regions, one of the best reasons to be a 21st century woman is because of all the fantastic innovations in moon cycle care!
 I hope that we can start to see throw-away period products be replaced by safer reusable options.
 Of all the ones I've tried, my top choice by far are these organic cotton underwear from Thinx.

 - On the subject of things we wear, the fashion industry produces an astounding amount of carbon emissions & waste every single year.
 Most people wear only a small fraction of their wardrobe ~ donate clothes collecting dust to a local charity.
 When shopping for new looks, scope out thrift stores (or online apps like Depop, Poshmark & Mercari) for second-hand threads.
 Only buy new items that you're really in love with and support ethical designers & brands.
 Avoid synthetic fabrics derived from petroleum oil (like nylon, polyester & spandex) and go for natural fibers, which allow your skin to breathe.
-WearPact is a personal favorite for high-quality, fair trade cotton wardrobe basics colored with nontoxic dyes.
+WearPact & Groceries Apparel personal favorites for high-quality, fair trade cotton wardrobe basics colored with nontoxic dyes.

 - Considering what we put on our bodies doesn't end with your clothing choices: be sure to invest in body products & cleaning products that are healthy for you, your family, and the planet.
 Everything you put on your skin should have a list of understandable ingredients ~ ideally plant-based, and preservative & fragrance free.
 Most things in your house can be scrubbed sparkling with simple homemade solutions (using what you already have in your pantry), which allow you to avoid using harsh chemicals for day to day cleaning.
 We also love Protea Zero Waste on O'ahu for bulk refills of home products!

 - In general, seek out companies to buy from that have their ethics intact (and don't take shortcuts to provide quality goods).
 Your hard-earned dollars are one of your greatest powers ~ products & services are created for a demand, not the other way around.
 We are lucky to live in a world with so many choices, and to be able to make such informed choices.
 So take those extra moments to invest in products and companies for not only what they offer, but for the greater message they give in all that they create for the world!